Birth certificate

 Old certificates

-Certificates of more than 100 years old can be found in the City Archive.
+Certificates before 1918 can be found in the City Archive.